INL Bureau · Office Profiles

 Countering Mexican Cartel Expansion in Africa

-Addressing Mexican cartel operations that use Africa as transit hubs and production sites for synthetic drugs.
+Addressing Mexican cartel operations that use Africa as transit hubs and production sites for synthetic drugs by helping partner countries with law enforcement responses and strengthening legal codes.

 Combating IUU Fishing